razanodeh01/Carry-Look-Ahead-Adder-CLA-Optimized-for-Speed-and-Energy/README.md

+# Carry look ahead adder CLA optimized for speed and energy
 ## 📌 Project Overview
 This project presents a 16-bit Carry Look-Ahead Adder (CLA) optimized for speed and energy efficiency.
 Unlike traditional adders, the CLA minimizes carry propagation delay using a hierarchical approach with Generate (G) and Propagate (P) signals, leading to fast and low-power addition operations.